olger-oeselg-bb/workshop-happy-paws/workshop/quality-engineer/handoff-package/prototype/agent-context/ARCHITECTURE.md

 - State Management: Pinia stores (Composition API) for pets data and UI feedback (toasts, modals).
 - Build System: Vite 6.4+ with Vue plugin, HMR, and API proxy to backend during development.
 - Logging: pino is used (module `src/logger.js`) with pretty-print transport in development.
-- Tests: a Playwright E2E test is included under `tests/` (minimal, intended as an example for QEs to extend).
+- Tests: Playwright E2E tests in `tests/` (minimal, intended as an example for QEs to extend) and Vitest unit tests in `src/test/` for Vue components and Pinia stores.
 - Lint/format: ESLint (flat config) + Prettier are configured for fast developer feedback.

 ## File layout (important files)